 Booms and Banking Crises

 Banking crises are rare events that break out in the midst of credit intensive booms and bring about particularly deep and long-lasting recessions.
 This paper attempts to explain these phenomena within a textbook DSGE model that features a non-trivial banking sector.
 In the model, banks are heterogeneous with respect to their intermediation skills, which gives rise to an interbank market.
-Moral hazard and asymmetric information in this market may lead to sudden interbank market freezes, banking crises, credit crunches and, ultimately, severe recessions.
-The model can potentially generate various types of banking crises.
-But the typical crisis breaks out endogenously, during a credit boom generated by a sequence of small positive supply shocks; it does not result from a large negative exogenous shock.
-Simulations of a calibrated version of the model indicate that it can mimic the main dynamic patterns of banking crises.
+Moral hazard and asymmetric information in this market may lead to sudden interbank market freezes, banking crises, credit crunches and severe recessions.
+Those "financial" recessions follow credit booms and are not triggered by large exogenous adverse shocks.

 JEL Classification: E32, E44, G01, G21